ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 #### What are Rollups?

-A rollup is a time-series that summarizes the data from an original time-series.
-It is created by dividing time-series entries into set spans of time, like a second or a week.
-Each entry in the rollup time-series represents one of those spans, and contains an aggregation of the entries in that span.
-The data from the original time-series is aggregated into just six values:
+A **rollup** is a time-series that summarizes the data from another time-series by dividing time-series entries into set units of time (like a second or a week).
+Each entry in the rollup time-series represents one of those units, and the data from that unit in the original time-series is aggregated into six values:

-  * *First* - the value of the first entry in the span.
+* *First* - the value of the first entry in the unit.
 * *Last* - the value of the last entry.
 * *Min* - the smallest value.
 * *Max* - the largest value.
-  * *Sum* - the sum of all the values in the span.
+* *Sum* - the sum of all the values in the unit.
-  * *Count* - the total number of entries in the span.
+* *Count* - the total number of entries in the unit.

-This results in a much more compact time series that still contains useful information about the original.
+This results in a much more compact time-series that still contains useful information about the original time-series (also called the "named" or "raw" time-series).
+Rollup time-series are created automatically according to **rollup policies**.
+Rollup policies apply to all documents in a collection, and each collection can have multiple policies.

 Let's look at an example of rollup data:
 <br/>
 !["Rollup time-series entries"](images/rollup-1.png "A rollup time-series' entries")

-**Values**:
+**1) Values:**
-Time-series entry can have an array of numerical values, so each of these six aggregations are made for each of the values.
-A new "rollup" time-series is created with one entry for each span.
-If the raw time-series has *n* values per entry, the rollup time-series will have _6*n_ per entry: the first six will be the summary of the first raw value, the next six will be aggregations of the next raw value, and so on.
-Because entries are limited to 32 values, rollups are limited to the first five values of an original time series entry, resulting in 30 aggregate values.
+Each group of six values represents one value in the original entries.
+If the raw time-series has *n* values per entry, the rollup time-series will have _6*n_ per entry: the first six summarize the first raw value, the next six summarize the next raw value, and so on.
+Because time-series entries are limited to 32 values, rollups are limited to the first five values of an original time series entry, or 30 aggregate values.

-**Timestamp**:
+**2) Timestamp:**
-The aggregation span is a round number of one of these time units: a second, day, week, month, or year.
-The span includes all entries starting at a round number of time units, and ending at another round number - *minus one millisecond* inclusive (since milliseconds are the minimal resolution in RavenDB time-series).
-The timestamp for a rollup entry is the beginning of the span it represents, so it is a round number of time units.
+The aggregation spans always begin at a round number of one of these time units: a second, minute, hour, day, week, month, or year.
+So the span includes all entries starting at a round number of time units, and ending at the next round number *minus one millisecond* (since milliseconds are the minimal resolution in RavenDB time-series).
+The timestamp for a rollup entry is the beginning of the span it represents.

 For example, if the aggregation span is one day, the spans will start at times like:
 `2020-01-01 00:00:00`,
 `2020-01-02 00:00:00`,
-`2020-01-03 00:00:00`,
+`2020-01-03 00:00:00` etc.
-And these will also be the time-stamps of the rollup entries.

-**Name**:
+**3) Name:**
-A rollup time-series name has this format:
+A rollup time-series' name has this format:
 `"<name of raw time-series>@<name of time-series policy>"`
 It is a combination of the name of the raw time-series and the name of the time-series policy separated by a `@` character - in the image above these are